 When you think of food at a summer barbecue, you probably think of the usual suspects: burgers, hot dogs, and maybe even grilled steaks.
 However, not many people know that you can also use your charcoal barbecue grill to prepare delicious homemade pizza with a unique smoky flavor.
 All you need is your charcoal grill, your pizza ingredients, and a pizza stone.
-Let’s learn how to use a pizza stone on a charcoal BBQ!
+Let’s learn how to use a pizza stone with a charcoal BBQ!

 What is a pizza stone?